-Thursday of the Twenty-Second Week of Ordinary Time: Blessed Teresa of Calcutta
+Tuesday of the Twenty-Second Week of Ordinary Time: St. Teresa of Calcutta

 » Enjoy our Liturgical Seasons series of e-books!

-Today the Missionaries of Charity and their friends will be celebrating the new feast day of Blessed Teresa of Calcutta.
+Today the Missionaries of Charity and their friends will be celebrating the feast day of newly canonized St. Teresa of Calcutta.
 September 5th is the anniversary of her death, and at present is acknowledged as her feast day.

 This luminous messenger of God’s love was born on 26 August 1910 in Skopje, a city situated at the crossroads of Balkan history.
 The youngest of the children born to Nikola and Drane Bojaxhiu, she was baptised Gonxha Agnes, received her First Communion at the age of five and a half and was confirmed in November 1916.
 From the day of her First Holy Communion, a love for souls was within her.
 Her father’s sudden death when Gonxha was about eight years old left the family in financial straits.
 Drane raised her children firmly and lovingly, greatly influencing her daughter’s character and vocation.
 Gonxha’s religious formation was further assisted by the vibrant Jesuit parish of the Sacred Heart in which she was much involved.